qiime2/docs/source/plugins/developing.rst

 There are several high-level steps to creating a QIIME 2 plugin:

 1. A QIIME 2 plugin must define one or more Python 3 functions that will be accessible through QIIME.
 The plugin must be a Python 3 package that can be installed with ``setuptools``.
-2. The plugin must then instantiate a ``qiime.plugin.Plugin`` object and define some information including the name of the plugin and its URL.
+2. The plugin must then instantiate a ``qiime2.plugin.Plugin`` object and define some information including the name of the plugin and its URL.
 In the plugin package's ``setup.py`` file, this instance will be defined as an entry point.
 3. The plugin must then register its functions as QIIME 2 ``Actions``, which will be accessible to users through any of the QIIME 2 interfaces.
 4. Optionally, the plugin should be distributed through `Anaconda`_, as that will simplify its installation for QIIME 2 users (since that is the supported mechanism for installing QIIME 2).